-The Pomakochoria in the Thrace region in Greece are villages were Pomaks, a Muslim minority, live in the Rhodope mountain range.
+The Pomakochoria in the Thrace region in Greece are villages where Pomaks, a Muslim minority, live in the Rhodope mountain range.

-After miles of mountainous backroads north of the city of Xanthi, Greece lies a region that is commonly unmentioned when discussing modern day Greece.
-Far from the highly-photographed, whitewashed villages of the Greek Islands frequently featured in touristic brochures are the villages of Thrace known as the “Pomakochoria”, home to indigenous Turko-Slavic speaking Muslims.
+After miles of mountainous backroads north of the city of Xanthi, Greece lies a region that is commonly unmentioned when discussing modern-day Greece.
+Far from the highly-photographed, whitewashed villages of the Greek islands frequently featured in tourist brochures are the villages of Thrace known as the “Pomakochoria,” home to indigenous Turko-Slavic speaking Muslims.

 Their diverse and complex identity is a result of the many empires and governments that ruled over this hidden region.
 When the Treaty of Lausanne (1923) exempted Muslims of this region from population exchanges between Turkey and Greece as an effort to homogenize both nations, this created a natural isolation for decades to come.

 After getting to know several locals from the village of Echinos, I was able to learn more about this community of Greece that many never hear about.

 Identity of the Pomakochoria

 Imagine encountering a village of around 3,000 people that hold Greek citizenship, speak three languages (Turkish, Pomak, and Greek), practice Islam, and feel somewhat alienated from the rest of the Greek Orthodox majority of Greece.